mazcuiFede/CookUnity/readme.md

 ## Future improvements

-- To avoid pass the maze all the time, If some day you want to use classes, please inject it
+- To avoid pass the maze all the time, If some day you want to use classes, please inject it to the constructor
-- It's highly recommended to use typeScript, proptypes or something to check typos
+- It's highly recommended to use typeScript, proptypes or something to check properties
 - Use try and catch to be prepared for errors